svsticky/constipated-koala/README.md

 Devise and fuzzily are also hacked in a bit.
 Fuzzily is hacked into to ensure that you can filter first with a `where` and then perform a search on the subset just created.
 Devise has a feature where an existing member can create a password with their known email address.
 Both of them are defined in `config/initializers`.

 ## Contributing
 So you want to contribute?
 Awesome!
 You are most welcome to.
-We do however have our own pecularities, please try to follow them.
+We do however have our own peculiarities, please try to follow them.
 It will be much obliged and will smoothen over the process greatly.

+For the admin pages we used a template called [Flatify](http://iarouse.com/dist-flatify/v2.1/index.html#/dashboard) that you should stick to.
+It is quite extensive and is based on [bootstrap](http://www.getbootstrap.com).

 ### Branching strategy
 The history of this project includes a lot of unnecessary merge commits, which aren't that pretty.
 Currently we have a contributing procedure that needs to be followed.